Localink-code/code-push/README.md

+##NOT THE FINAL VERSION of Readme and also App.
 # Local-Link Flask Blog Application

 A modern Flask web application with cyberpunk-themed UI featuring user registration, OTP verification, and role-based access control.